Sudan fighting: Khartoum violence mapped as civilians flee city

 "We now fear the silence more than the sounds of the clashes," she said.
 "Because after the pause, there are even louder bangs."

-Below are five verified videos from the city in the past few days.
+Below are three verified videos from the city in the past few days.

 In the first, a video from Khartoum's Al-Sahafa neighbourhood on Friday shows a black smoke cloud rising over the airport there.
 The video shows how close residents are to the fighting: Khartoum's international airport is right in the middle of the city, near to several residential areas, hospitals and schools.

-In the second, from Thursday afternoon, smoke and destruction is seen near the road to Victory Bridge, which leads west over the White Nile from the centre of the city.
-A number of family parks and the city's botanic gardens are close by.

-In the third, an explosion is filmed in the early hours of Friday on Al Siteen Street, in central Khartoum - the area has shops, restaurants, a mosque, a school and a playground.
+In the second, an explosion is filmed in the early hours of Friday on Al Siteen Street, in central Khartoum - the area has shops, restaurants, a mosque, a school and a playground.

-In the fourth, soldiers from the armed forces can be seen marching down Al-Ma Una street in Khartoum North towards central Khartoum on Friday.
+In the third, soldiers from the armed forces can be seen marching down Al-Ma Una street in Khartoum North towards central Khartoum on Friday.
 There are no vehicles in the street and the only other people are groups of residents, who appear to be cheering the soldiers.

-And in the fifth, RSF soldiers are seen celebrating on Friday roughly 27 miles south east of the city centre - but the area is still close to homes, shopping centres and mosques.

-As the Muslim festival of Eid dawned in Sudan on Friday morning, marking the end of Ramadan for Muslims in the country, residents told the BBC that fighting had continued, with consistent volleys of gunfire exchanged between 01:00 and 03:00 local time (00:00 and 02:00 BST).
+As the Muslim festival of Eid al-Fitr dawned in Sudan on Friday morning, marking the end of Ramadan for Muslims in the country, residents told the BBC that fighting had continued, with consistent volleys of gunfire exchanged between 01:00 and 03:00 local time (00:00 and 02:00 BST).

 Mahsin Dohab, who lives in eastern Khartoum, told the BBC that an RSF-proposed 72-hour truce to mark the holiday had failed to materialise.